Paint Sheens explained by designed living idaho falls

 Where to use it: Low traffic areas (formal living, dining, ceilings, offices)

-Eggshell Finish
+Eggshell Paint Finish

 Characteristics: Low luster and velvety, somewhat easy to clean